 Chiropractors look for immovable or stuck joints in the spine and try to realign them and get them moving again.
 With scoliosis it’s not joint mobility that is the issue.
 It is the how the location of the joints are not properly aligned.
-Treating scoliosis with traditional chiropractic can actually put more pressure on the spinal joints, aggravating the surrounding nerves and leading to the scoliosis becoming worse.
-Therefore, a chiropractor that is trained to diagnose and treat scoliosis should be sought out.
+Scoliosis treatment with traditional chiropractic can actually put more pressure on the spinal joints, aggravating the surrounding nerves and leading to the scoliosis becoming worse.
+Therefore, a chiropractor that is trained to diagnose and perform scoliosis treatment should be sought out.

 - X-rays allow doctors to measure the three-dimensional curve of the patient’s spine to determine the best method of treatment.